 In addition to her professional career, Felicia works every day encouraging families, students and other leaders to use their voices to advocate for quality education, reduce violence, hold government agencies and businesses accountable, bring women to full equality and provide equal access to jobs and resources for minorities.

-Felicia is Founder and President of the Influencing Action Movement, Chair of the Philadelphia Commission on Women and 3rd Vice President of the Philadelphia NAACP.
-She currently serves as a Deacon at Salem Baptist Church of Jenkintown; Member of the Finley Recreation Center Advisory Council; Co-Founder and Chair of the Youth Advisory Council at Finley; Member of the Sunday Breakfast Club and SCH Creative and Performing Arts, Inc. Board Member.
-She was recently named one of Philadelphia’s Most Influential African American 10 under 40 to Watch by The Philadelphia Tribune and was one of 55 individuals in the City of Philadelphia named a 2014 Connector and Keeper by Leadership Philadelphia.
+Felicia is Founder and President of the Influencing Action Movement, Chair of the Philadelphia Commission on Women and is a Deacon at Salem Baptist Church of Jenkintown.
+She was named one of Philadelphia’s Most Influential African American 10 under 40 to Watch by The Philadelphia Tribune in 2017 and was one of 55 individuals in the City of Philadelphia named a 2014 Connector and Keeper by Leadership Philadelphia.
 She has been named a 2016 Community Leader by Billy Penn, 2015 Developing in Excellence Community Service Award Recipient, and 2016 Unity in the Community Women’s HerStory Award Recipient.
-She is also the co-founder of Philadelphia Voter Education Week.

 In addition to holding a BBA in Marketing from Howard University, she also holds a Certificate in Content Strategy from Northwestern University and a Masters in Adult and Organizational Development from Temple University.